codeforamerica/recordtrac/readme/redeploy.md

 * **Cron jobs**:
 To enable cron jobs, use Heroku add-ons to add a scheduler.
 To keep staff data up to date, we recommend maintaining the CSVs (outside of the RecordTrac application), which the application will simply pull from.
-The task that pulls data from the CSVs to RecordTrac is 'python db_users.py', and can be set as frequently as you'd like.
-To send e-mail notifications to staff for when a request is due soon or overdue, set up a task 'python send_notifications.py' that runs nightly.
+The task that pulls data from the CSVs to RecordTrac is `python db_users.py`, and can be set as frequently as you'd like.
+To send e-mail notifications to staff for when a request is due soon or overdue, set up a task `python send_notifications.py` that runs nightly.

 * **Admin list**:
 This will enable access to the admin panel of the application.
 Set `LIST_OF_ADMINS` with a comma separated list of e-mail addresses, e.g. `person1@agency.gov,person2@agency.gov`.

+* **Extensions**:
+By default, RecordTrac allows agency staff to extend the request's due date.
+If your agency does not allow extensions, they must be manually disabled by removing the relevant code in `_response_widget.html` and `manage_request_city.html`.

-* **Due dates and extensions**:
+* **Due dates and extension times**:
 You can update these variables to reflect your agency's policy.
 By default, the due date is calculated 10 days from date of submission (`DAYS_TO_FULFILL`), extended 14 additional days if the request is extended (`DAYS_AFTER_EXTENSION`), and notifications for requests that are due soon are calculated 2 days until they are due (`DAYS_UNTIL_OVERDUE`).

 * **Secret key**:
-The Flask application requires a `SECRET_KEY` to be set - though a not-so-secret one is provided by default, you can randomly generate a key here: **[update]**.
+The Flask application requires a `SECRET_KEY` to be set - though a not-so-secret one is provided by default, you can randomly generate a key [here](randomkeygen.com).

 * **Feedback form**:
 You can hook the application up to a Google feedback form by setting the `GOOGLE_FEEDBACK_FORM_ID` to the form ID corresponding to a Google spreadsheet.

+### Updating website copy

 The installation uses a generic set of defaults for email and website copy.
 To change these to better reflect your agency's laws and policies, see the [technical documentation](/readme/readme/recordtrac_readme.md). **[UPDATE: or link to "Updating Website Text" in Admin section]**